 Early History of the Inglett family

 This web page shows only a small excerpt of our Inglett research.
-Another 312 words (22 lines of text) covering the years 1200, 1273, 1540, 1554, and 1621 are included under the topic Early Inglett History in all our PDF Extended History products and printed products wherever possible.
+Another 127 words (9 lines of text) covering the years 1200, 1273, 1273, 1540, 1554, 1621, 1554, 1621, 1621, 1622, 1712 and 1621 are included under the topic Early Inglett History in all our PDF Extended History products and printed products wherever possible.